 A study conducted by JAMA Psychiatry looked at the connection between compulsive viewing of online pornography and brain changes.
 Their results indicated alarming similarities between individuals who view online pornography for hours each week and individuals addicted to drugs or alcohol.

 This same study suggests these individuals will develop stronger tolerance to the material and may also have difficulty controlling impulses.

 Some other signs or symptoms that your teen may have a problem with internet pornography include:

 It's important for us to educate and protect ourselves and our teenagers to online dangers, including pornography.
-Programs, such as Net Nanny®, can help with monitoring, setting boundaries and parental controls.
+The difficulty also lies in safeguarding kids’ access to the internet, which houses thousands of new websites each day – some good and some mature.
+Programs, such as Net Nanny ® , can help with monitoring, setting boundaries and parental controls.